reglab/cal-ff/README.md

 # Cal-FF Github Repository

 This repository contains much of the code used to collate and curate Cal-FF.
+To access the dataset, see [Huggingface](https://huggingface.co/datasets/reglab/cal-ff)

 Cal-FF is a comprehensive dataset of Concentrated Animal Feeding Operations (CAFOs) in California, compiled using satellite imagery, computer vision, and human validation.
 It provides an improved and near-complete census of CAFOs, addressing gaps in administrative records.